We're a state-of-the-art facility ranked #1 in Epping for “resident experience”

 A place where Chinese culture thrives

-Our Chinese residential aged care home in Melbourne is more than a place to live; it is a community where heritage is honoured every day.
+Our Chinese-friendly residential aged care home in Melbourne is more than a place to live; it is a community where heritage is honoured every day.
 Every detail is designed to preserve identity while encouraging new friendships.

 Resident community